djurdjevicaleksa/Logger/README.md

 ## Data dumping

-If enabled, dumps console output into a file specified by the -DDUMP_FILENAME flag.
-Logs are appended at the end of previous ones.

 To reduce overhead, output file is opened only once, during `initLogger`and a separate thread is responsible for making sure logs are physically written to the file in a timely fashion to prevent data loss due to a critical program failure.
 The thread is terminated during `cleanupLogger`.